Shreyatonape/Hibernate-Project/README.md

 Clone or download the project.

-Import it as a Maven Project into your IDE (e.g., IntelliJ, Eclipse).
+Import it as a Maven Project into your IDE (e.g., STS, Eclipse).

 Configure PostgreSQL database and update credentials in hibernate.cfg.xml.